aiparragirre/wlasso/README.md

 # wlasso

+Note that all the repository can be downloade from `Code > Download ZIP`.

 ## R package - wlasso

 The R package related to the paper is available in the folder `wlasso`.
 File `usage-package.R` provides an example of usage of the package functions.
 Data available in the folder `example-data` can be used to reproduce the examples proposed in the file `usage-package.R`.